 It's possible the host can run out of questions for the selected category and level.
 If that happens, the player in control decides to increase the level by one, decrease the level by one, or change to random.

 Choosing a category and a level involves the [!pick] <category> <level> command.
 (Notice that !pick is in brackets, which means it's optional.
 Do not include the brackets.)
 The player in control can just type the letter(s) shown in parentheses and then a level.
 For example, the player wants a level four question from the Book of Mormon.
 The command is [!pick] bm 4.
 (Notice that the command doesn't have any capital letters.)
+(Also, if the player forgets the M, the player will select Bible instead.)

 Here are the categories for the game with what to type to select that category appearing in parentheses: